center-key/copy-file-util/README.md

    Creates a copy of **app.js** named something like **app-v1.2.3.js** based on the version of your project.

 ## C) Application Code
-Even though **copy-file-util** is primarily intended for build scripts, the package can easily be used programmatically in ESM and TypeScript projects.
+Even though **copy-file-util** is primarily intended for build scripts, the package can be used programmatically in ESM and TypeScript projects.

 Example:
 ``` typescript